 I have been experiencing some deep depression lately.
 It came to me last night what this depression probably stems from.
 I don’t know what to write about in this time of coronavirus that isn’t somehow related to the coronavirus.
 All of my podcasts are going full-on coverage of the subject, and most of the news is also about it.

 I’ve been deleting most news podcasts for

 The Wife came to me today and said she had a revelation.
 “The blame game is about to start.”
 I tried to be patient with her, but this really isn’t a revelation to me.
-The OHM has been engaging in the blame game for four years now.
+Donald Trump has been engaging in the blame game for four years now.
 He and his cronies are clearly gearing up to start blaming the Democrats for cracking down on the populations under their control, imposing restrictions that the severe acute respiratory syndrome coronavirus 2 (Covid-19) did not require.
 They’ll say people aren’t dying at greater rates than previously.
 The cities and states will point to the elevated numbers of deaths.
-The OHM will say those aren’t coronavirus deaths.
+Trump will say those aren’t coronavirus deaths.
 The cities and states will say they were coronavirus deaths.
-The OHM will say they weren’t because they weren’t tested for coronavirus.
+Trump will say they weren’t because they weren’t tested for coronavirus.
 The cities and states will object and point out that there aren’t enough tests to test all the dead people.
-The OHM will shrug and go back to golfing.
+Trump will shrug and go back to golfing.
 Just like he has always done.

 Donald Trump wants to open the country back up so he can get back to golfing and get back to charging people to golf with him.
 It hasn’t got anything to do with the deaths and the suffering, or how much worse it will all be after we end social distancing.
 He just wants to keep doing what he has always done.
 Screw people and steal their money.